Danodya/fyp-hybrid-model/README.md

 ### Using the Agent Library

 Using the `Agent`, third party applications (`EEG, EMG, ECG` producers) can send the accumulated data to the fusion engine.
+You can download the library from [this link](https://drive.google.com/open?id=16yBS9z8ifUw14iPW6_O4AhFxoLXKeisl).

 1. Adhere to the proper structure of modules.
 That is, in the root directory, have an empty file named `__init__.py`.
 2. Place `api_agent.py` inside a folder named `agent`.
 Create an empty `__init__.py` inside the `agent` folder to adhere to proper module structure of Python.